timstoldt/BoatTorch-Frontend/README.md

 - Browse available pontoons, select your preferred dates, and make a booking.

 ## Contact
-- For any inquiries or issues, feel free to reach out:
+- For any inquiries or issues, feel free to reach out: https://tim.stoldt.us

-Tim Stoldt
-GitHub
-Email
 Thank you for using BoatTorch!
 Happy boating!